Arouna Kone scores as Sivasspor hold Konyaspor | Goal.com

 The striker, who won the Eredivisie title twice with PSV and lifted the FA Cup trophy with Wigan, featured for the Elephants in their first World Cup appearance in 2016.

-He was also part of the squad to the 2013 Africa Cup of Nations in South Africa, where they were eliminated by the eventual winner, Nigeria in the quarter-final stage.
+He was also part of the squad at the 2013 Africa Cup of Nations in South Africa, where they were eliminated by the eventual winner Nigeria in the quarter-finals.

 The forward will hope to continue his impressive performance in front of goal and help Sivasspor return to winning form when they face Kayserispor on June 28.